EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 In order to complete this assignment, the following goals must be met:

-1. The TrafficControlService sends `SpeedingViolation` messages using the Dapr pub/sub building block to the FineCollectionService.
+1. The TrafficControlService sends `SpeedingViolation` messages using the Dapr pub/sub building block.

 1. The FineCollectionService receives `SpeedingViolation` messages using the Dapr pub/sub building block.

 1. RabbitMQ is used as pub/sub message broker.

-Don't worry if you have no experience with RabbitMQ.
+> Don't worry if you have no experience with RabbitMQ.
 You will run it as a container in the background and don't need to interact with it directly in any way.
 The instructions will explain exactly how to do that.

-This is number **2** in the end-state setup:
+This assignment targets number **2** in the end-state setup:

 <img src="../img/dapr-setup.png" style="zoom: 67%;" />

 ## Step 1: Consume messages in the FineCollectionService

-First you are going to prepare the FineCollectionService service so it can receive messages sent using Dapr pub/sub.
+First you are going to prepare the FineCollectionService so it can receive messages using Dapr pub/sub.

 With the Dapr pub/sub building-block, you use a *topic* to send and receive messages.
 The producer sends messages to the topic and a (or more) consumer(s) subscribe to this topic to receive messages.
-The Dapr ASP.NET integration library offers an elegant way of linking a WebAPI method to a pub/sub topic.
-For every message sent to that topic, the WebAPI method is called (as if it was called directly over HTTP).
+The Dapr ASP.NET integration library offers an elegant way of linking an ASP.NET Core WebAPI method to a pub/sub topic.
+For every message sent to that topic, the WebAPI method is invoked and the payload of the message is delivered as request body.

 1. Open the `src` folder in this repo in VS Code.

-1. Open a new terminal window in VS Code and change the current folder to `src/FineCollectionService`.
+1. Open the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.

 1. Add a reference to the Dapr ASP.NET Core integration library: